PoisotLab/ms_network_prediction/manuscript.md

-distribution of interaction strength within a network informs on its stability [@Neutel2002StaReaa, @Ruiter1995EnePat], influences on the ecosystemic functions [@Duffy2002BioEco, @Montoya2003FooWeb] and our potential to improve on the development of multispecies models [@Wootten2005MeaInt].
+distribution of interaction strength within a network informs on its stability [@Neutel2002StaReaa, @Ruiter1995EnePat], influences on the ecosystemic functions [@Duffy2002BioEco, @Montoya2003FooWeb] and our potential to improve on the development of multispecies models [@Wootton2005MeaInt].
-Seeing interaction strength within a network as energy fluxes could also possibly lead to its integration within a the Biodiversity-Ecosystem Functioning (BEF) framekwork, which could in return further improve even our understanding of community dynamics and ecosystem functioning [@Barnes2018EneFlua].
+Seeing interaction strength within a network as energy fluxes could also possibly lead to its integration within a the Biodiversity-Ecosystem Functioning (BEF) framework, which could in return further improve even our understanding of community dynamics and ecosystem functioning [@Barnes2018EneFlu].

 It remains that the analysis of interaction strength from empirical estimation is highly prone to biases since networks quantifying interaction strength are usually lumped together, making it difficult to differentiate the strength in per-individual interactions from strength of a whole species interaction [@Wells2013SpeInt].
-Empirical estimations of interaction strength are still crucial [@Novak2008EstNon], but are a hard task to do from natural communities [@Wootten1997EstTesa, @Sala2002ComDis, @Wootten2005MeaInt], espically due to the large number of species composing communities, the multiple paths species can affect one another, and the possibility that the interaction strength functions might not have a linear response [@Wootten2005MeaInt].
+Empirical estimations of interaction strength are still crucial [@Novak2008EstNon], but are a hard task to do from natural communities [@Wootten1997EstTesa, @Sala2002ComDis, @Wootton2005MeaInt], espically due to the large number of species composing communities, the multiple paths species can affect one another, and the possibility that the interaction strength functions might not have a linear response [@WWootton2005MeaInt].
-Furthermore, interaction strength is extremely variable and context dependant and can be influenced by indirect effects, density dependence, spatial and temporal variation, and community composition [@Wootten2005MeaInt].
+Furthermore, interaction strength is extremely variable and context dependant and can be influenced by indirect effects, density dependence, spatial and temporal variation, and community composition [@Wootton2005MeaInt].
 Inferring interaction strengths is a key step in linking species interactions to broader ecosystem processes and has the possibility to be done with relatively easily accessible data such as body size, abundance, density and metabolic rates [@Berlow2004IntStr].